UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 a descriptive summary in the title field is sufficient and we don't need to write out a long description.
 When this is the case,
-you can use the shorter version of the command `git commit` command with option `-m`, which allows you to type in the title summary together with the command:
+you can use the shorter version of the command `git commit` with the flag `-m`, which allows you to type in the title summary together with the command: